Meaning:

 The Origin Of “If It Ain’t Broke, Don’t Fix It”

 Bert Lance is credited as the one who popularized this phrase.
 He worked for President Jimmy Carter as Director of the Office of Management and Budget in the year 1977.
 Lance was quoted as saying “if it ain’t broke, don’t fix it” in the May 1977 issue of a magazine called Nation’s Business.
-Of note, the expression does show up in print a few years before that.
+While he may have helped popularize the expression, it does not look like he coined it, because it shows up in print a few years earlier.
 For example, it is found in the Hamburg Reporter newspaper, 1973, in an advertisement for food:

 “Murph sez: If it ain’t broke, don’t fix it!”

 The quote above is the earliest example of this phrase in print (that I’ve seen, anyway).
-Interestingly, I could not find the phrase in print from before the 1970s, so that might suggest it originated around that time.
+Interestingly, I could not find the phrase in print from before the 1970s, which might suggest it originated around that time.

 Example Sentences

-Here is an example of this expression used in a sentence:
+Here is an example of this expression in a sentence:

 “Hey, Jim.
 For summer, I’m planning to replace every sprinkler on my front lawn.
 What do you think?”